CamCorreaJullian/CamCorreaJullian.github.io/_teaching/Uchile-TA.md

 location: "Santiago, Chile"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is a summary of various courses in which I participated in the intructional team at the [Mechanical Engineering Department, Faculty of Physical and Mathematical Sciences of the Universidad de Chile](https://dimec.uchile.cl/app/).

 Thermo-Fluids System Engineering, Spring 2018
 ======